UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_Overview.md

 The video will demonstrate the flowgraph creation from start to finish ending with a Flowgraph run.

 ### Key Learnings
-GNURadio is a software toolkit for building and executing signal processing systems.
+GNURadio is a versatile toolkit for constructing and operating signal processing systems.

-A simple Signal Transmission and Receiving flowgraph is created in GNURadio.
+Signal Transmission and Receiving flowgraphs can be easily created in GNURadio.

-The flowgraph includes a signal source block, which generates a simulated signal waveform.
+These flowgraphs feature a signal source block that produces simulated signal waveforms.

-The float to complex block converts the signal from floating point to complex exponential.
+The "Float to Complex" block is crucial for converting signal forms from floating point to complex exponential.

-The throttle block controls data flow during simulation.
+The throttle block effectively manages data flow throughout simulation.

-The QT GUI Waterfall Sink visualizes the waveform's spectrogram over time. s
+The QT GUI Waterfall Sink enables real-time visualization of a waveform's spectrogram.

+Practical Applications
+Use GNURadio to construct comprehensive and functional signal processing systems.
+Develop Signal Transmission and Receiving flowgraphs in GNURadio for diverse communication needs.
+Leverage the signal source block for generating custom simulated signal waveforms.
+Implement the "Float to Complex" block to transition signal data from floating point format to complex exponential format.
+Control the pace and volume of data flow during simulation with the throttle block.
+Employ QT GUI Waterfall Sink for real-time spectrogram visualization, aiding in signal analysis and troubleshooting.

+### GNURadio Blocks to be Introduced
+* Signal Source

+* Trottle Block

+* Band Pass Filter

+* Virtual Sink

+* Virtual Source

 ## Flowgraph Creation